 Delta is a quiet village situated on County Road 42.
-Services for the visitor include a grocery store and a gas station.
+Services for the visitor include a grocery store, liquor store, and a gas station.
 The village also has a library and recreation centre.
 Lower Beverley Lake Township Park offers lots of room for family camping, has cottages for rent, a beach and a boat launch ramp.
 Golf, sightseeing (Rideau locks, Athen's murals) and gift shopping are located within easy driving distance.

 Delta is one of the earliest settlements in the region, founded in 1796 by Abel Stevens, a Loyalist settler from Vermont.
 Originally called Stevenstown, it went through several name changes.
-After the building of the mill it became known as Stone Mills.
+After the building of the Old Stone Mill it became known as Stone Mills.
 Then, in 1821, the name was changed to Beverley in honour of Sir John Beverley Robinson, a member of the Legislative Assembly.
 However, in 1886, when an application was made for a post office it was discovered that a Beverley already existed, and the name was changed to Delta because the shapes of Upper and Lower Beverley lakes, and the village between them all form triangles, the shape of the Greek letter Delta.

 The village hosts many historic buildings, the most dominant being the Old Stone Mill.
 The Mill was built in 1810 by William Jones to replace an earlier mill, built in 1796 by Abel Stevens.
 A grist (wheat) mill, it operated until 1949.
 The construction of the mill dam in 1809 created Upper Beverley Lake.